 Hours: 72 hours per month/course

-ECS 1900X: Basic Personal and Workplace Communication
+ECS1900X English Communication Skills I: Basic Personal and Workplace Communication

 From first impressions to basic business correspondence (letters, faxes, memos, note-taking, and reports), students develop confidence in personal and workplace English communication skills.
 Develop foundation skills, improve organization, develop time management skills, and develop all four language modalities in English.